-The third group of risks are around inadequate governance and failure to follow the required process.
-This can take the form of financial loss or penalty and are mitigated by regular reviews and audit processes (internal and external).
-Examples of this type of risk include the potential failure to adequately document all steps taken when securing funding or procuring a service.
-It is essential that the Partnership has a robust audit trail in case evidence of compliance with statutory or procurement requirements is required.
+The third group of risks are around inadequate governance, failure to follow process, etc. These can take the form of financial loss or penalty, and are mitigated by regular reviews, internal and external audits.

 5. Results for the Year

 The Partnership is required to present its financial performance as a Comprehensive Income and Expenditure Statement.
 This can be seen on page 13.